nushell/nushell.github.io/book/dataframes.md

 By default, the join command does an inner join, meaning that it will keep the rows where both dataframes share the same value.
-You can select a left join to keep the missing columns from the left dataframe.
+You can select a left join to keep the missing rows from the left dataframe.
 You can also save this result in order to use for further operations.

 ## DataFrame groupby

-One of the most powerful operations that can be performed with a DataFrame is the `groupby`.
+One of the most powerful operations that can be performed with a DataFrame is the `group-by`.
 This command will allow you to perform aggregation operations based on a grouping criteria.
 In nushell, a `GroupBy` is a type of object that can be stored and reused for multiple aggregations.
-This is quite handy, since the creation of the grouped pairs is the expensive operation while doing groupby and there is no need to repeat it is you are planning to do multiple operations.
+This is quite handy, since the creation of the grouped pairs is the most expensive operation while doing groupby and there is no need to repeat it if you are planning to do multiple operations with the same group condition.

-To create a `GroupBy` object you only need to use the `goupby` command
+To create a `GroupBy` object you only need to use the `group-by` command

 ```
 > let group = ($df | dataframe group-by [first])